-How ‘Neoliberalism’ Became The Left’s Favorite Insult Of Liberals
+How ‘Neoliberalism’ Became the Left’s Favorite Insult of Liberals

 The first and most obvious problem with this version of history is that there is little reason to believe the Democratic Party has actually moved right on economic issues.
 The most commonly used measure of party ideology, developed by Keith Poole and Howard Rosenthal, has tracked the positions of the two parties’ elected members over decades.
 Here is how they have evolved on issues of the government’s role in the economy:

 This chart indicates that Democrats have not moved right since the New Deal era at all.
-Indeed, the party has moved somewhat to the left, largely because its conservative southern wing has disappeared.
+Indeed, the party has moved somewhat to the left, largely because its conservative Southern wing has disappeared.

 Now, the Poole-Rosenthal measure does not end the discussion.
 No metric can perfectly measure something as inherently abstract as a public philosophy.
 One obvious limit of this measure is its value over long periods of time, when issue sets change in ways that make comparisons difficult.
 The Poole-Rosenthal graph has special difficulty comparing the Democratic Party before and after the New Deal.
 But it does raise the question of why the Democrats supposed U-turn away from social democracy does not appear anywhere in the data.

 Any remotely close look at the historical record, as opposed to a romanticized memory of uncompromised populists of yore, yields the same conclusion as the numbers.
-The idea that the Democratic Party used to stand for undiluted economic populism in its New Deal heyday is characteristic of the nostalgia to which the party faithful are prone — no present-day politician can ever live up to the imagined greatness of the statesmen of the past.
+The idea that the Democratic Party used to stand for undiluted economic populism in its New Deal heyday is characteristic of the nostalgia to which the party faithful are prone — no present-day politician can ever live up to the imagined greatness of the statesmen of past.

 In reality, the Democratic Party had essentially the same fraught relationship with the left during its supposed golden New Deal era that it does today.
 The left dismissed the Great Society as “corporate liberalism,” a phrase that connoted in the 1960s almost exactly what “neoliberalism” does today.
 The distrust ran both ways.
 Lyndon Johnson supported domestic budget cuts after the disastrous 1966 midterm elections, to the disappointment of liberals who already loathed the Vietnam War.
 “What’s the difference between a cannibal and a liberal?”
 Johnson joked during his presidency.
 “A cannibal doesn’t eat his friends.”

 Nor was the “corporate liberal” critique exactly wrong.
 Today the left holds up Medicare as a shining example of health-care policy designed by social democrats, before it was corrupted by the modern Obama-era party and its suborning of the insurance industry.
 In reality, powerful financial interests deeply influenced the design of Medicare.
 The law’s sponsors had hoped to achieve universal health insurance, but retreated from that ambitious goal in large part because insurers wanted to keep non-elderly customers.
 (They were happy to pawn the oldster market off on Uncle Sam.)
 Likewise, the law defanged opposition by the powerful American Medical Association by agreeing to fee-for-service rules that wound up massively enriching doctors and hospitals.
-And the creation of Medicaid as a separate program for the poor relegated them into a shabbier and more politically vulnerable category.
+And the creation of Medicaid as a separate program for the poor relegated them to a shabbier and more politically vulnerable category.

 John F. Kennedy was a cautious trimmer whose domestic agenda included cutting the top income-tax rate 20 points.
 “Politically, he tended to court the opposition and ignore his friends,” wrote one columnist.
 “His motto might have been: no enemies to the right.”
 Harry Truman was “more fearful of labor and labor’s political power than of anything else,” charged one dismayed liberal.
 Progressive Party candidate Henry Wallace, who inspired a passionate mass movement on the left quite similar to today’s Bernie-or-busters, lambasted Truman as a tool of Wall Street.